capoony/ECMSD/README.md

 ## Contact

-For questions, issues, or feature requests, please contact [contact information].
+For questions, issues, or feature requests, please write an issue.

 ## Version History